top1944/duckuments/docs/atoms_80_fall2017_info/19_student_guide.md

 **What is Slack?** More details about Slack are available [here](#slack).
 In particular, remember to disable email notifications.

 **Slack username**.
-When you accept your Slack invite, please identify yourself with first and last names followed by a "-" and your city.
+When you accept your Slack invite, please identify yourself with first and last names followed by a "-" and your institution.

 <div class='example-usage' markdown="1">
 Andrea Censi - Zurich